galantelab/sideRETRO/docs/method.rst

 retrotransposition event there.

-For more informations about the algorithm, a good start point is the wikipedia article: https://en.wikipedia.org/wiki/DBSCAN.
+For more informations about the algorithm, a good start point is the Wikipedia article: https://en.wikipedia.org/wiki/DBSCAN.

 Genotype
 ========